 SPATIAL TRANSCRIPTOMICS ARTICLES

-Spatial transcriptomics is a set of methods that measure gene expression while preserving the spatial organization of cells within intact tissue.
-Traditional RNA sequencing requires dissociating tissues, which destroys positional information and obscures how cell types are arranged and interact.
-Spatial transcriptomics overcomes this by combining microscopy with spatially barcoded capture of RNA so that each transcript can be mapped back to its original location.
+Spatial transcriptomics is a set of methods that measure gene expression while preserving the precise locations of cells within intact tissues.
+Traditional single cell RNA sequencing captures which genes are active in each cell but loses spatial context because tissues must be dissociated.
+Spatial approaches overcome this by combining microscopy with molecular barcodes or in situ chemistry so that each transcript can be mapped back to its original position.